nicolasduminil/50-shades-of-rest/README.md

 Using the `java.util.concurrent.Future` class for asynchronously invoking REST endpoints was already great progress compared to the initial 1.x release of the JAX-RS specifications which only allowed synchronous calls.
-Introduced in Java 5, this class represents,as we've seen, the result of an asynchronous processing.
+Introduced in Java 5, this class is returned, as we've seen, by asynchronous processing.
-It contains all the required methods to poll and wait for the result, however it remains quite basic and limited.
+It contains all the required methods to poll and wait for the result, it also supports callbacks, however it remains quite basic and limited.

+In non-blocking mode, as demonstrated in the previous example, the result of an endpoint invocation has to be processed in the `completed(...)` method of the `InvocationCallback` implementation, otherwise the consumer needs to use a latch and wait on it the result availability.
+While this is okay in tests, it cannot be accepted in production-ready applications as, in this case, the non-blocking aspect of the execution would be completely lost.

+Accordingly, a RESTful consumer using asynchronous non-blocking communication has to invoke an endpoint on its main thread and to process the invocation result on the main thread of a different callback class.
+And since processing the RESTful call response is specific to each business case, this means that a different callback, one for each business case, is required.
+Which will quickly lead to the famous *callback hell*.

-Several years later, Java 8 improves the asynchronous processing by introducing the class `CompletableFuture` as an enhancement of `Future`.
-It not only represents a future result but also provides a plethora of methods to compose, combine, execute asynchronous tasks, and handle their results without blocking.
+This is why, several years after having introduced the `Future` class, Java 8 improves the asynchronous processing by introducing the class `CompletableFuture` as an enhancement of the former one.
+It not only represents a future result, like its predecessor, but also provides a plethora of methods to compose, combine, execute asynchronous tasks, and handle their results without blocking.

 So let's examine how to use these new classes in the Java 8 style.